 Are you interested in working on an outreach project to explain how vision works to students and the public through personal outreach and social media?

 Are you interested in learning more about the way your eyes send visual information to the brain?

 Dr. Erika Eggers is looking for a group of undergraduates to be part of the second year of an NSF Outreach program.
 You can view some of the results of the first year of our program on our blog, here: http://azretina.sites.arizona.edu/blogs

 The outreach program is funded by Dr. Eggers’ NSF CAREER Award that investigates the role and mechanisms of light adaptation in the retina.
 Light adaptation is the process that happens when you move from a dark movie theater to bright sunlight and sensitivity is gradually reduced to account for the brighter ambient light.

 We are looking for students to commit to the second year of this project that will have two main components: Developing and refining an outreach module that can be used at the Tucson Festival of Books in March 2018 and school visits and developing a blog to discuss vision research and the development of this educational module.
 This will be a team-based project where students may focus on subsets of the total project.
 It would be appropriate for independent study credit or an honors project for a senior undergraduate.
-All students will be required to present the developed module at the Tucson festival of books March 10-11, which is the first weekend of spring break.
+All students will be required to present the developed module at the Tucson festival of books in March.

 If you are interested, please send a statement about what interests you about this project, a resume/CV and an informal copy of your transcript to Dr. Erika Eggers, firstname.lastname@example.org.
 If you are interested in learning more about the Eggers laboratory, please see http://eggerslab.sites.arizona.edu/.